-- 1. Financial reporting, 2 CFR section 200.327.

-- 2. Monitoring and reporting program performance, 2 CFR section 200.328.

-- 3. Program legislation.

-- 4. Federal awarding agency regulations.

-- 5. The terms and conditions of the award.
+- 1. Financial reporting, 2 CFR section 200.328. - 2.
+Monitoring and reporting program performance, 2 CFR section 200.329. - 3.
+Program legislation. - 4.
+Transparency Act, implementing requirements in 2 CFR Part 170 and the FAR, and the previously listed OMB guidance documents. - 5.
+Federal awarding agency regulations. - 6.
+The terms and conditions of the award.

-- 1. Obtain an understanding of internal control, assess risk, and test internal control as required by 2 CFR section 200.514(c). - 2.
-Determine whether required reports for federal awards include all activity of the reporting period, are supported by applicable accounting or performance records, and are fairly presented in accordance with governing requirements.
+1. Obtain an understanding of internal control, assess risk, and test internal control as required by 2 CFR section 200.514(c).

+2. Determine whether required reports for federal awards include all activity of the reporting period, are supported by applicable accounting or performance records, and are fairly presented in accordance with governing requirements.